Ross 128 b: Mass, radius, and temperature

+A 2019 study predicts a true mass about 1.8 times that of Earth and a radius about 1.6 times that of Earth, with large margins of error.

 Ross 128 b is calculated to have a temperature similar to that of Earth and potentially conducive to the development of life.
 The discovery team modelled the planet's potential equilibrium temperature using albedos of 0.100, 0.367, and 0.750.
 Albedo is the portion of the light that is reflected instead of absorbed by a celestial object.
 With these three albedo parameters, Ross 128 b would have a Teq of either 294 K, 269 K, or 213 K. For an Earth-like albedo of 0.3, the planet would have an equilibrium temperature of 280 K, about 8 Kelvins lower than Earth's average temperature.
 The actual temperature of Ross 128 b depends on yet-unknown atmospheric parameters, if it has an atmosphere.

-In 2018, astronomers, based on near-infrared, high-resolution spectra (APOGEE Spectra), determined the chemical abundances of several elements (C, O, Mg, Al, K, Ca, Ti, and Fe) present in Ross 128 b, and further, that the exoplanet has near solar metallicity, contains a mixture of rock and iron and is a "temperate exoplanet in the inner edge of the habitable zone".